 Cooperation in trade and economic issues have been the driving force for closer ties between the EU and Malaysia.
 The opening of the EU Delegation in 2003 also marked increased and closer cooperation between European and Malaysian federal and state authorities, civil society, and academia.

-In October 2010 Prime Minister Najib and the EU leaders launched two major EU-Malaysia bilateral initiatives, namely the negotiations for the Free Trade Agreement (FTA)and for the Partnership and Cooperation Agreement (PCA).
+In October 2010, Malaysian Prime Minister Najib Razak and the EU leaders launched two major EU-Malaysia bilateral initiatives, namely the negotiations for the Free Trade Agreement (FTA)and for the Partnership and Cooperation Agreement (PCA).
 These two initiatives are respectively aimed at boosting bilateral trade and investment and at creating a new strategic dimension for the EU-Malaysia political dialogue and economic cooperation.
-We are witnessing a very intense and exciting period, during which we will lay the ground for bringing the EU-Malaysia bilateral relations to a whole new dimension.
+Both negotiations are currently in progress.

-To foster further relations, the Malaysian Parliament set up the Interparliamentary Union (IPU) Malaysia-EU Caucus in November 2010.
-It has 42 members representing both the government coalition and the opposition.
+To further foster relations, the EU and Malaysia set up a joint Inter-Parliamentary Union (IPU) caucus in November 2010.
+It has 42 members representing both the government and opposition coalitions.